findy-network/findy-network.github.io/content/en/blog/basics-for-passwordless/index.md

 {{< imgproc cover Fit "825x825" >}}
 <em>The team implements passwordless support by integrating credential handling into
 the client application and the backend authentication service.
-Client applications can use the platform WebAuthn capabilities through the native APIs or browser JavaScript implementation.
+Client applications can use the platform capabilities through the native APIs or browser JavaScript implementation.
 The backend service must support at least credential registration and credential-based user authentication.
 </em>
 {{< /imgproc >}}